Marjorie Conrad: America's Next Top Model

 In 2008, Conrad was scouted at the San Francisco State University campus bookstore for the eleventh cycle of America's Next Top Model.

-After being the fourth girl (after Sheena Sakai, Lio Tipton, and Nikeysha Clarke) selected as a cast member, Conrad was never placed below seventh.
+After being the fourth contestant (after Sheena Sakai, Lio Tipton, and Nikeysha Clarke) selected as a cast member, Conrad was never placed below seventh.
 Her portfolio frequently garnered much praise from the judges.
 Conrad received two first call-outs which were both shot by photographer Mike Rosenthal (i.e. portraying the political issue of immigration during the voting-themed photoshoot in week one and embodying an award show mishap inspired by Tyra's Fiercee Awards in a dramatic photoshoot in week six).

 She also won two challenges (i.e. her high-fashion take on the "Hunchback from Notre-Dame" impressed Tyra Banks during the Signature Pose Challenge, winning her diamonds at Rafinity Jewelry valued at 12k in week six and the commercial shoot challenge with model Mark Vanderloo judged by Paulina Porizkova where she was rewarded with a 10k shopping spree at G-Star Raw in week ten).
 Conrad during both her challenge wins chose to split and share the prize evenly with her friend and fellow contestant Tipton.

 In week seven, challenge winner Elina Ivanova chose Conrad and Tipton to feature in a Seventeen Magazine holiday photoshoot.

 Conrad survived her first-ever bottom two appearance over Ivanova who was eliminated in her third consecutive bottom two appearance in week nine.
 The judges eliminated Conrad eleventh in Amsterdam during her second consecutive bottom two appearance which Samantha Potter had survived for the second time.